Online Training for Students

 While much of this content may not appear to be directly applicable to your experience as a student taking courses only online, we recognize that domestic violence, stalking, sexual assault and other forms of power-based personal violence can happen to anyone, both on and off our campus.
 We want our students to have the resources they need should they ever encounter such a situation.
 In addition, both federal and state law require colleges and universities to provide students with this information, regardless if they’re enrolled in an online or in person course.

 Yes.
 We understand that for a number of reasons students may have difficulties completing the training due to its content.
 While the training itself provides some remedies for this- such as allowing users to block video and sound during victim/survivor testimonies- we acknowledge this may not be sufficient for all students.
-As an alternative to the online training, you can request an in person meeting.
-This meeting will cover University policies, reporting options and support resources and does not require you to disclose any personal information including whether or not you have experienced sexual misconduct or violence.
+Students can request an alternative training.
+This training will cover University policies, reporting options and support resources and does not require you to disclose any personal information including whether or not you have experienced sexual misconduct or violence.

-If you would like to request an exemption please contact the Office of Student Affairs at 651-962-6120 or email@example.com.
+If you would like to request an exemption please contact the Sexual Misconduct Program Director, Emily Erickson at email@example.com.